E*Trade posts wider-than-expected fourth-quarter loss

 | NEW YORK

-NEW YORK E*Trade Financial Corp (ETFC.O), which last week named a new chief executive to help shed bad loans and return it to its online brokerage roots, reported a fourth-quarter 2012 loss on costs related to refinancing its debt.
+NEW YORK E*Trade Financial Corp (ETFC.O), which last week named a new chief executive to help shed bad loans and return it to its online brokerage roots, reported a fourth-quarter 2012 loss on a higher-than-expected cost in refinancing its debt.

 E*Trade was expected to lose 54 cents a share, according to the consensus estimate of 16 analysts surveyed by Thomson Reuters I/B/E/S.

-In the 2012 third quarter, E*Trade had a net loss of $29 million, or 10 cents a share.
-Investors are closely monitoring E*Trade's quarter-to-quarter results to evaluate progress in shedding bad loans, building capital and improving brokerage revenue.
+In the 2012 third quarter, E*Trade had a loss of $29 million, or 10 cents a share.
+Investors are closely monitoring E*Trade's quarter-to-quarter results to evaluate progress in shedding credit problems and building brokerage revenue.

-The company, which has lost hundreds of millions of dollars on its bank unit's bad mortgage loans since late 2007, had a net loss of $6 million, or 2 cents a share, in the fourth quarter of 2011.
-For all of 2012, it lost $112.6 million, compared with a net profit of $156.7 million in 2011.
+The company, which has lost hundreds of millions of dollars on its bank unit's bad mortgage loans since late 2007, had a loss of $6 million, or 2 cents a share, in the fourth quarter of 2011.
+In all of 2012, it lost $112.6 million, compared with a gain of $156.7 million in 2011.

-E*Trade retired $1.3 billion of high-rate debt in the fourth quarter, an action that cost $257 million pretax, or about 59 cents a share, it said on Thursday.
+E*Trade had forecast that its retirement of $1.3 billion of high-rate debt in the fourth quarter would create a loss.
+The debt retirement cost it $257 million pretax, or about 59 cents a share, the company said Thursday.

-Revenue in the fourth quarter fell to $468 million, down 4.5 percent from the third quarter and down 1 percent from the year-earlier quarter on weak trading by clients.
-Expenses fell 1.3 percent sequentially and 6.2 percent from a year earlier, to $285.4 million.
+Revenue in the fourth quarter fell to $468 million, down 4.5 percent from the third quarter and down 1 percent from the year-earlier quarter.

-The company said it made progress in shedding bad assets to strengthen its capital position.

-E*Trade last week appointed Paul Idzik, a former banker at Barclays Plc (BARC.L) and consultant at Booz Allen Hamilton, as its new chief executive.
+E*Trade last week appointed Paul Idzik, a former banker at Barclays Plc (BARC.L) and consultant at Booz Allen Hamilton, as its fifth chief executive since 2009.

 "It's a great business model bouncing along in an unfavorable investment environment," Idzik said on a conference call with investors after the market closed on Thursday.

-Without referencing E*Trade's credit problems, he said that the brokerage business is poised for growth when the economy revives and investor confidence returns.
+Without referencing its past problems, he said that the brokerage business is well-positioned for growth when the economy revives and investor confidence returns.
 "We're well-positioned but we're not there yet.
 Retail investor confidence is low and so are volumes."

-The company said it will not ask regulators if its bank can send money to the parent company until at least yearend--a first step toward its ability to possibly pay a dividend to shareholders.
-"We have to continue to mitigate and decrease credit risk on the balance sheet," Chief Financial Officer Matthew Audette said on the call.
-"We need to implement cost reductions.
-We need to do all those things."

-Customers in its core brokerage business continue to shun trading.
-The debate over the fiscal cliff and uncertainty over the U.S. presidential elections caused revenue-producing trades to fall 9 percent in the fourth quarter of 2012 from a year earlier, Audette said.
-Thus far in January, however, trades are up about 17 percent from December 2012.
+E*Trade said trading by clients that produced revenue in the fourth quarter of 2012 fell 1 percent from the prior quarter and 9 percent from the fourth quarter of 2011.
+Daily average client trades fell 12 percent in the year, the company said, although trades are up in January from December.

+Clients added $2.3 billion of net new brokerage assets in the quarter, and the company said it improved retention of clients.
+Rival brokerage firms also have reported extremely strong inflows of assets in late 2012 as many clients cashed out investments in anticipation of higher U.S. tax rates in 2013.

 TD Ameritrade Holding Corp AMTD.N gathered a record $15.6 billion in new client assets in the last three months of the year, up from about $10 billion in the year-earlier quarter.